1Kxhu/CuoreUI/README.md

 # Why should you use CuoreUI?
 Have you ever used an UI Library only to find out you need a license, it is unpolished, or it was abandoned?

-Well, this is none of that.
+**Then CuoreUI might be the solution.**

 I plan to update this Library as long as I can.

-I add unique stuff like a form rounder with smooth borders, real-time blurring of controls, smooth refresh rate independent animations
+The library features many controls with a sleek, xiaomi-like design, some even animated.
+Check out the cuiFormRounder component, you won't be disappointed!

 # How to download and use CuoreUI?
 Latest Releases: [NuGet](https://www.nuget.org/packages/CuoreUI.Winforms/).